wso2/docs-is/en/includes/guides/users/migrate-users/migrate-passwords.md

 5. {{ product_name }} redirects the user to a waiting page until the legacy IdP completes the authentication.

-6. Once complete, the user is taken back to the application and {{ product_name }} silently migrates the password for the user.
+6. Once the process is complete, the user is redirected back to the application and {{ product_name }} silently migrates the password for the user.

 7. The user is successfully logged in and may now continue using the usual credentials to log in to the application with {{ product_name }}.